karthikrao007/Steganography/README.md

 - Modify it
 - Learn from it
 - Extend it with features like dynamic message lengths, password protection, etc.

-## 🤝Contributions

-   Pull requests are welcome!
-Feel free to fork the repository, improve the code, and submit changes.

-## 📜 License

-   This project is open-source and free to use under the [MIT License](LICENSE).

 ## 🙋‍♂️ Author